VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 But it's hard to change infrastructure.
 When you update some basic style, you have to retest all the screens that use it.
-Don't like to do manual testing?
-Automate!
+Do you like manual testing?
+I don't.
+I like automation!

-Screenshot tests are ideal solution for appearance auto testing.
+Screenshot tests could be a solution for appearance auto testing.
-Record what user sees - pixels.
+Record exactly what user sees, i.e. pixels.
 After refactoring record a new image to compare pixel by pixel with the previous one.
-You shouldn't change even a single pixel during refactoring, otherwise test fails.
+Refactoring shouldn't change even a single pixel, otherwise test fails.

 ### How to do screenshot tests on Android?